The Kinabenuwa Wetland is a pristine mangrove forest occupying the southern end of Labuan.

 Mangrove forest birds who roam the area include gulls (burung camar), storks (burung botak), Chinese egrets (burung bangau Cina), brahminy kites (helang merah) and milky storks (burung botak upeh).

-There are numerous rest platforms along the way and a restaurant where you can indulge in seafood and exchange tales of adventure after exploring the wetland and forest reserve.
+There are numerous rest platforms along the way and a restaurant where you can indulge in seafood and exchange tales of adventure after a fun day of exploring.

 The wetland and forest reserve is located along Jalan Kinabenuwa, about 2 km from the Ba San Miao Temple.